ucla-imls-open-sci/dmp101/episodes/dmp-resources.md

 :::

 ::: objectives
-1. find funder requirements for a DMP
+1. Find funder requirements for a DMP
 2. Successfully search for example DMPs
 3. Find FAIR data repositories appropriate for a patron's research project
 4. Match a data type with appropriate data standards